 Preload and duplex installation technology can significantly improve bearing rigidity, running accuracy, and load capacity.
-By eliminating internal clearance, bearings can achieve higher positioning accuracy and lower vibration.
+By eliminating internal clearance, the bearings achieve higher positioning accuracy and lower vibration.

 Why is Preload Necessary?